dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/req_template.md

 1. Visible tabs exclusive -> solved
 2. Mapping table updated with sequence/order -> solved, but needs upgrade

-My new requests (do only what is implementable):
+My new requests:
 1. Add repository (Npgsql) in Radium
 2. Wire the window VM
 3. Hook entry points
 4. Finish UI details

+Before completing, please check for build errors.
-And please update the spec.md, plan.md, tasks.md files (add detail of my recent request; check the details that is done)
+And please update the spec.md, plan.md, tasks.md files per instructions in the template md files in the same folder (all three files must be very specific and must be cummulative).